 Second, behavioral addiction refers to addiction that involves compulsive behaviors.
 These are persistent, repeated behaviors that you carry out even if they don’t offer any real benefit.

-Many experts also prefer it because it avoids terms like “abuse,” which can further stigmatize addiction and prevent people from seeking help.
+Many experts also prefer it because it avoids terms like “abuse,” when discussing addiction treatment.
+Which can further stigmatize addiction and prevent people from seeking help.